vishvAsa/mahAbhAratam/vyAsaH/goraxapura-pAThaH/hindy-anuvAdaH/13_anushAsanaparva/01_dAna-dharma-parva/149_viShNu-sahasra-nAma-stotram/TIkA/parAshara-bhaTTaH/upodghAtaH.md

 <details><summary>English</summary>

 Some say: In the use of these Names, there is no scope for analysing each word into its parts and finding the actual meaning as derived from the meanings of each part.
 The real object is not to teach us the qualities.
 (That is to say, these names are used only as a help for the devotee to realise the Nirguna Brahman through the recitation of the qualities of the Saguna Brahman, a step towards such realisation.)
 This is an uncritical and highly exaggerated statement even on the surface.
 Because, these are words, significant conveying definite ideas, which cannot be ignored, and there is no authority to ignore, them.
 Besides, Bhishma himself describes these (holy) Names as gaunani (descriptive of His qualities.)
 The Vishnu Sukta speaks of "Those who have understood the meaning of the Names after analysing them into their components".
 Thus, the object of using the Names is only to remind us of the very many qualities of the Lord.
 It may well be that these Names remind us only of qualities known to us from other sastras as in the case of mantras.
 But that does not mean that the qualities denoted by the words ara altogethar non-existent.
-(For example, mantras are uttered in praise of certain deities before under- taking any ritual, like a sacrifice.
+(For example, mantras are uttered in praise of certain deities before undertaking any ritual, like a sacrifice.
 The deity concerned is already known by the mandatory injunctions in the Vedas, and the mantras help only to remind the devotee of the detiy.
 On that reason, it cannot be argued that the mantra is not an authoritative source of knowledge.)
 Therefore, it is that in the introductory portion of this stotra as well as in its conclusion, Bhishma extols the gunas (including the actions) of the Lord: and the enumeration of the Names in the body of the stotra is for making us remember those qualities.
 The reason is that the uttering of even one of the holy Names is potent to grant us all benefits.
 Such a name becomes equivalent to mantras like the twelve-syllabled (Om Namo Bhagavate Vasudevaya) , or eight-syllabled (Om Namo Narayanaya) or the six-syllabled (Om Namo Vishnave).
 A mantra may be made the principal and all the others subsidiary: It is so stated in the Bhagavata scriptures.
 (And single Names by such. relationship with potent mantras give us all benefits.)
 As quoted from the Vishnu Sukta, "Namachit Vivaktana'. the word used, is in singular; it bears out the above statement about the potency of a single Name fully.
 </details>

 <details open><summary>विश्वास-प्रस्तुतिः</summary>